jk-85/doorbell_clientserver/README.md

 ## TCP-Client
 Used compiler for windows 7 (could work on other windows platforms too): [Download compiler](http://win-builds.org/doku.php/download_and_installation_from_windows).
 My used compiler-version was 1.5.0

 client.c: Windows client (TCP).
-Compiled under windows with the following options: "gcc -o client.exe client.c -lws2_32 -lmswsock -ladvapi32 -lwinmm"
+Compiled under windows with the following options:

+gcc -o client.exe client.c -lws2_32 -lmswsock -ladvapi32 -lwinmm

 ## TCP-Server
 Used compiler for (MX) linux: gcc